aws-samples/recorded-voice-insight-extraction-webapp/README.md

 <p align="center">
     <img src=diagram/step-functions-kb-sync-workflow.png alt="Knowledge Base Sync Step Functions Workflow" width="80%">
 </p>
-The workflow is triggered by an Event Bridge notifications
+The workflow is triggered by an Event Bridge notifications in the transcripts s3 bucket.

-# Deployment
+# 🔧 Deployment

 The code base behind the solution consists of four stacks:
 1) A backend which handles transcribing uploaded media and tracking job statuses,